Ask the Doctor

 "There is mounting evidence of the benefits of correcting vitamin D levels to prevent or delay the development of albuminuria in the general population," said the study's lead researcher, Matthew Damasiewicz, MD, of Monash Medical Centre in Melbourne , Australia.
 "It is also likely that patients with chronic conditions such as CKD may need higher vitamin D levels than the general healthy population."

-The National Kidney Foundation (NKF) is the leading organization in the U.S. dedicated to the awareness, prevention and treatment of kidney disease for hundreds of thousands of healthcare professionals, millions of patients and tens of millions of Americans at risk.
+The National Kidney Foundation (NKF) is the leading organization in the U.S. dedicated to the awareness, prevention and treatment of kidney disease for hundreds of thousands of healthcare professionals, millions of patients and their families and tens of millions of Americans at risk.
 For more information, visit www.kidney.org.